KxSystems/embedPy/README.md

 #### embedPy function API

-Using the function API, `embedPy` objects can be directly declared callable, enabling direct calling of the underlying functions/methods.
+Using the function API, `embedPy` objects can be directly declared callable, enabling direct calling of the underlying functions or methods.

 Users explicitly specify the return type as embedPy, q or foreign.
-Given `func`, an `embedPy` object representing a callable Python function/method, we can carry out the following operations
+Given `func`, an `embedPy` object representing a callable Python function or method, we can carry out the following operations:
 ```q
 func[*]                / declare func callable (returning embedPy)
 func[*]arg             / call func(arg) (returning embedPy)